Team Care Advantage | Diagnostic Tools | Treatment Options | Research and Innovation | For More Information

 Team Care Advantage

-At NorthShore, we are innovators in the use of electronic medical records to gather information that carefully measures disease severity and progression over time.
+At NorthShore, we are innovators in the use of electronic medical records to gather information that carefully measures the severity and progression of Parkinson's disease over time.
 This data collection allows us to define best practices and record and relay important details of patient care for the benefit of doctor-to-doctor and doctor-to-patient communication.

 Our movement disorders doctors have access to advanced imaging technologies that include magnetic resonance imaging, dopamine transporter and single photon emission CT, positron emission tomography and ocular coherence tomography.
 We also have access to quantitative EEG and EMG and other sophisticated neurophysiology assessment tools.